Speak and read body language. How to convince your audience!Body language and its impact: how it is used, how it is read

 Personal influence on other people is crucial for progress.
 At the beginning of a career, relationships are still very direct.
 You are still in personal contact with the surrounding people.
 This changes with increasing career advancement, we are no longer so close to the public.

 The more you climb the career ladder, the more you will be observed by other people from a distance and the importance of body language and appearance will increase.
 Even small things can affect the stock price when a board member does something.

 Presence is everything in business.
-Body language, posture and facial expressions affect the way others perceive you.
+Body language, posture, and facial expressions affect the way others perceive you.
 Remember that a bad posture can make you appear less self-confident.
-A positive, self-confident view of yourself helps to increase these benefits and will lead you to success in competitive situations.
+A positive, self-confident self-image helps to increase your impact and leads you to success in competitive situations.

-Anyone who tries to consciously change body language is in danger of interfering in normally unconscious, ie automatic, processes and thus feeling uncomfortable and contrived.
-Professional trainers ensure that all this becomes unconscious competence and then happens on its own.
+Anyone who tries to consciously change body language is in danger of interfering in normally unconscious, automatic, processes and thus feeling uncomfortable and contrived.
+Professional trainers ensure that all this becomes unconscious competence and then happens by itself.

-A strategic approach, convincing language and clever arguments are the basis for success.
+A strategic approach, convincing language, and clever arguments are the basis for success.
 The effect of a statement, however, is determined by the overall impression of the speaker.
-Personal impact is largely based on body language, including voice.
+The personal impression is largely based on body language, including voice.

-The details, which have a large effect, are often underestimated: a reasonable eye contact, a natural gesture, an upright attitude.
+The details, which have a large effect, are often underestimated: a reasonable eye contact, a natural gesture, an upright posture.
 Such elements support the message.
 Calm and harmonious movements make you appear credible.
 Jerky, hectic gestures make you suspicious.
 The audience decides on the meaning of a message.
-Make it easy for your audience to be convinced.
+Make it easy for your audience to accept your offer.